Hospitals use a lottery to allocate scarce COVID drugs for the immunocompromised

 Zink says the country's fractured health care system leads to inequities.
 People who know where to go and what to ask for are most likely to survive.

 Cheung now advocates online for Evusheld doses for others.
-It's helping her feel like she's earned hers.
+It's helping her feel like she has earned hers.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.